acialex/avanced-scrapping-bot/readme.txt

+Get Tons of phone numbers and contacts from wesites using python and Selenium

+Here you ve an example of my code available in public.Our goal was passion.com and our favourite girls, rotate proxys, python and selenium were used to avoid captcha and website firewalls

+How to use it ???

 1. Go to https://proxyland.io/ and register.
 There is a free trial for testing purposes.
 2. After registering create a package and go to the File create_chrome_plugin.py and replace PROXY_USER and PROXY_PASS with your package user name/password
 3. run python create_chrome_plugin.py to create the plugin chrome will use for ip rotation